One of my core beliefs is that being genuinely helpful to others can feel like you have a superpower.

-So, this is an extreme example, but I share it to demonstrate a point.
+This is an extreme example, but I share it to demonstrate a point.

 "How" you will help someone through your content has to be defined the needs and wants of your audience -- how they define success and being helpful.
+Not you.

 A lot of times, it'll be pretty straightforward.

 But, if my experience shows you anything, it can sometimes feel like you pulled on a thread and started unraveling a sweater.

 I'll admit, after going through that process, I felt so drained.
 Because, in order to be helpful, I had to give away what some might consider my "secret sauce" and then some.

 My gut said it was the right thing to do -- that's how I was going to actually be helpful.

 Thankfully, shortly after I published that magnum opus on creating a content style guide, someone in IMPACT Elite shared this post with our 4,500+ members: